nehajadhav9/nehajadhav/README.md

 💻 About Me
 - Software Developer
 - 1+ year of experience in .NET
-- Passionate about ASP.NET MVC and ASP.NET Core
+- Passionate about ASP.NET MVC and SQL Development

 🛠 Skills
 - C#